John Bailey (minister): Death

 He died on Sunday, 12 December 1697, and Cotton Mather preached his funeral sermon, which was published.
 He chose for its text the words 'Into Thy hands I commit my spirit,' on which Mr. Bailey had prepared a sermon — never delivered — under a presentiment that it would be his last.

 Works

 A short book by him was published by friends, 'Man's Chief End to Glorify God, or Some Brief Sermon-notes on 1 Corinthians x.
 31;' to which is added his letter-address to his 'dearly beloved Christian friends in and about Limerick,' 1689.
 A portrait of him (in oils) was in the possession of the Massachusetts Historical Society, in whose archives were also some manuscripts of his brother Thomas.

 Family

 He had married in England a lady whose Christian name was Lydia.
 She died at Watertown, 12 April 1690.
-She bore him no children.
+They had no children.
 His second wife was named Susannah, by whom he had female issue — still represented in New England.
 His widow married after his death the Rev. Peter Thatcher.

 He had another brother named Henry living at Manchester in 1688, where his mother was also still living.